-- (a) Go back to the judgment of Neill LJ and set out as concisely as you can: - o who were the applicants?; - o why did the applicants appeal?; - o what exactly did the applicants want the court to do?; - o what legal rules were being relied on by the applicants? - (b) Read the Court of Appeal judgment and set out as concisely as you can the answers to the following questions: - o who were the appellants?; - o why did the appellants appeal?; - what exactly did the appellants want the court to do?; - o what legal rules were being relied on by the appellants?

-- (c) Now read the House of Lords' judgment:

-- o who were the appellants?;

-- o why did the appellants appeal?;

-- o why is there an opinion by the ECJ in this judgment?;
+- (a) Go back to the judgment of Neill LJ and show as concisely as you can on a tree diagram the following information: - Who were the applicants? - Why did the applicants appeal? - What exactly did the applicants want the court to do? - What legal rules were being relied on by the applicants? - (b) Read the Court of Appeal judgment and set out as concisely as you can on a tree diagram the answers to the following questions: - Who were the appellants? - Why did the appellants appeal? - What exactly did the appellants want the court to do? - What legal rules were being relied on by the appellants? - (c) Now read the House of Lords' judgment, and again on a tree diagram set out the answers to the following questions: - Who were the appellants? - Why did the appellants appeal? - Why is there an opinion by the ECJ in this judgment?

-NOTE: Lord Goff refers to an interim order by the European Court in another action brought against the UK by the European Commission under Art 169 of the Treaty of Rome (the plot thickens).
+Note: Lord Goff refers to an interim order by the European Court in another action brought against the UK by the European Commission under Art 169 of the Treaty of Rome (the plot thickens).
 This required the UK to suspend the nationality requirements in the Merchant Shipping Act 1988.